-Last year, my travel buddy and I were in Guatemala during Christmas, stuck in a foreign place far from home, looking to do something epic.
-We set ourselves a challenge: to hike up the highest point of Central America, the Tajamulco volcano, and to make it up there in time for what we hoped would be an epic morning view.
-Our night-time ascent turned out to be pretty crazy… I wrote up this story shortly after.
+Last year, my travel buddy and I were in Guatemala during Christmas, in a place far from home, looking to do something epic.
+We set ourselves a challenge: to hike up the highest point of Central America, the Tajamulco volcano.

 “It’sss all about the ffffucking money!”, our guide slurs as he wags his finger vaguely into my face, nearly tipping over a bottle of liquor in front of him.
 It’s the third consecutive time our guide has said this now, and I don’t entirely know where this is going.